Skip to content

 Moraine Lake

 Get ready to have your mind blown by the stupendously beautiful Moraine Lake!
 Upon arriving to the lake via the Parks Canada shuttle, you can use the pit toilets located in the transportation drop off area before beginning your Moraine Lake experience.
-Next, hike up the “Rockpile” for views down to the gorgeous, highly photogenic Moraine Lake.
+Next, hike up the “Rockpile” (everybody heads there, follow signs) for views down to the gorgeous, highly photogenic Moraine Lake.
 The lake ranks high among the most beautiful places we have ever visited.

 The water is a surreal aquamarine color due to glacial runoff (silt), and the lake is set in a stupendous mountain backdrop.
 Spend at least 30 minutes on the Rockpile taking photos and taking in the views.
 This area can become crowded, but hang around long enough for crowds to disperse.
 This is the spot to get your next Christmas card photo!